guren-kaina/AMD_Robotics_Hackathon_2025_ProjectTemplate/mission2/code/tic_tac_toe_overlay/README.md

 - `--force-regen` regenerates data, `--force-train` retrains.
 - Output saved to `overlay.jpg` (unless `--skip-overlay`).
 - `--real-data` copies `<real-data>/images` and `labels` into train for training (beware overwrites).
 - `--state-json/--state-text/--print-state` export the detected board (cell labels + pixel boxes) as text/JSON for the planner/pipeline.
+No VLM/Gemini is used—only the YOLO detector runs here.

 ### Simple GUI for real image labeling
 `label_tool.py` (OpenCV) is included.
 Drag to create boxes, number keys to switch class, n/p to navigate, s to save, d to delete last, u/Ctrl+Z to undo, q/Esc to quit.